 Start by weighing your gold on a reliable scale.
 Take this weight and look up what the current going rate for gold is.
 This will help get you to get a good idea of how much your gold should be worth.
-You can prevent getting ripped off down the line this way.

 Understand The Karat of Your Gold

 Knowing the karat, or purity, of your gold is important to getting you the best price.

 Jewelry makers mix gold with different types of metals to create a stronger piece of metal.
 This is because pure gold is 24 karats and is very soft and malleable which isn’t sturdy enough to wear regularly.

 If the gold you want to sell is in the form of jewelry, most of the time there is an engraving that indicates how many karats of gold is in that piece.
 Unfortunately, there isn’t always this marking so you might need to figure out your karats another way.